JustHappit/happit-docs/docs/js-api.md

     // Overrides are for overriding the main theme in certain elements
     // default: not set
     overrides: {
+        // Happspot callout
+        callout: {
-        // background color used on Happspot callout title area
+            // background color used on title area
-        calloutTitleBackgroundColor: string,
+            titleBackgroundColor: string,
-        // text color used for Happspot callout title area
+            // text color used in title area
-        calloutTitleTextColor: string,
+            titleTextColor: string,
-        // background color used on Happspot callout content area
+            // background color used on content area
-        calloutBackgroundColor: string,
+            backgroundColor: string,
-        // text color used on Happspot callout content area
+            // text color used in content area
-        calloutTextColor: string
+            textColor: string
+        }
     }
 })
 ```